Don Tapscott

+Don Tapscott CM (born June 1, 1947) is a Canadian business executive, author, consultant and public speaker.

 Career

-Tapscott has authored or co-authored sixteen books on the application of technology in business and society.
-His 2006 book, Wikinomics: How Mass Collaboration Changes Everything (2006), co-authored by Anthony D. Williams, was an international bestseller, was number one on the 2007 management book charts and has been translated into 20 different languages.
+Tapscott has authored or co-authored sixteen books, including Wikinomics: How Mass Collaboration Changes Everything (2006).

 Tapscott lives in Toronto.
-He is the former Chancellor of his alma mater Trent University, and is currently an Adjunct Professor of Technology and Operations Management at INSEAD.
+He is the former Chancellor of his alma mater Trent University, and is currently an adjunct professor of Technology and Operations Management at INSEAD.

 Early life and education

-Tapscott was born in Toronto and lived as a teen in Orillia, Ontario, where he was a part of the first graduating class of Park Street Collegiate Institute.
+Tapscott was born in Toronto and went to high school in Ontario, graduating from Park Street Collegiate Institute.

-Tapscott holds a B.Sc. in psychology and statistics and an M.Ed. specializing in research methodology.
-While earning this degree at the University of Alberta, he ran for mayor of Edmonton in the 1977 municipal election on behalf of the Revolutionary Workers' League.
+Tapscott holds a B.Sc. in psychology and statistics and an M.Ed. specializing in research methodology from the University of Alberta.
+As a student, he ran for mayor of Edmonton in the 1977 municipal election as a member of the Revolutionary Workers' League.

 Awards and recognition

-Tapscott holds three honorary degrees—Doctor of Laws (honoris causa)—granted by the University of Alberta in 2001, Trent University in 2006, and McMaster University in 2010.
+Tapscott holds honorary degrees from the University of Alberta (2001), Trent University (2006), and McMaster University (2010).

 He was named a Member of the Order of Canada in 2015.